Lake Charles Personal Injury Lawyers

 In most cases, yes.
-Some simple cases involving minor injuries or clear liability can be resolved on your own without an attorney by negotiating with the involved insurance companies.
-However, you likely need an attorney if the facts surrounding your case are complex, your injuries are significant, or the other party is denying responsibility for your accident.
+Some simple cases involving minor injuries or clear liability can be resolved on your own without a lawyer by negotiating with the involved insurance companies.
+However, you likely need a lawyer if the facts surrounding your case are complex, your injuries are significant, or the other party is denying responsibility for your accident.
 In any case, it is always best to consult with an attorney at the outset to understand your legal rights and determine the best way to proceed.

 How much does it cost to hire a personal injury lawyer?

 Most personal injury lawyers, including those at Hinch & Associates PLC, accept cases on a "contingency fee basis."
 This means that the firm that handles your case will shoulder all upfront costs of handling your case and will only be paid if they are successful in recovering compensation on your behalf.
 Instead of being paid upfront, the lawyer will receive a percentage of your awarded verdict or settlement as payment.